-The Detroit Red Wings have granted 13 wishes from the Make-A-Wish Foundation since 2005, including two during the 2010-11 season and four in the 2011-12 season.
+The Detroit Red Wings have granted 18 wishes from the Make-A-Wish Michigan since 2005, including two during the 2014-15 season.
 In November 2011, Make-A-Wish Foundation of America named the Red Wings one of five recipients of their annual Chris Greicius Celebrity Award.
 Most recently, the Red Wings were recognized as one of Make-A-Wish Michigan's Leaders in Joy at the 2014 Wish Ball in Detroit.

 Children's Hospital of Michigan Annual Visit

-The Detroit Red Wings currently partner with Children’s Hospital of Michigan with our Coach’s Visit program as well as our annual holiday visit to lift the spirits of kids with serious medical conditions.
+The Detroit Red Wings currently partner with Children’s Hospital of Michigan with our annual holiday visit to lift the spirits of kids with serious medical conditions.
 During the visit, the entire team splits up into five groups of players in order to visit every single ward in the hospital.